-Kaspersky Embedded Systems Security places probably infected objects into the Quarantine folder in encrypted form to shield the protected device against any possible harmful effects.
+Kaspersky Security for Windows Server places probably infected objects into the Quarantine folder in encrypted form to shield the protected device against any possible harmful effects.

 You can restore any object from Quarantine.
 This may be required in the following cases: